JulianaBasilio/100-days-of-code/README.md

-# 100-days-of-code
+# 100daysofcode-project2
+A website of travels and places to know.

-Repository for 100 Days of Code Course
+Second project made for the 100 Days of Code course by Maximilian Schwarzmüller using CSS and HTML.